Penn Medicine Rittenhouse: History

 The origins of the hospital are with the Philadelphia Polyclinic, founded in 1889 in the area of 20th and South Streets in Philadelphia.
 In 1916, the University of Pennsylvania Graduate School of Medicine established Graduate Hospital as a clinical teaching facility.
 The hospital was spun off as an independent, non-profit hospital in 1977 after losing money for several years.
 The hospital was a member of Pittsburgh's Allegheny Health System from 1996 until 1998, when the company went bankrupt, and was part of Tenet Healthcare from 1998 to 2007, when it finally sold back to the University of Pennsylvania Health System and in 2006 it sought to sell this and two other Philadelphia hospitals.
 At this point, Penn Medicine closed the facility as a full-service hospital and converted it to a specialty medical facility.

 Facilities

 The main campus, part of the Penn Medicine Institute for Rehabilitation Medicine, is a 58-bed inpatient rehabilitation facility operated by Good Shepherd Penn Partners.
+It also houses a medical simulation facility.
 The second building, known as the Tuttleman Center, houses a 37-bed outpatient ambulatory surgical center and a radiology department.